praveen-palanisamy/praveen-palanisamy.github.io/_posts/2026-01-06-deliberation-orchestration-rlms.md

 - **Bandwidth + capacity dominate many inference regimes:** Long-context and long-deliberation decode are frequently bounded by moving weights/activations/KV through HBM/VRAM (and not purely by peak FLOPs), because KV-cache scales with context length and must be accessed every token {% include wiki-citation.html ref_id="semianalysis2024hbm" %}.
 - **HBM keeps scaling, but it’s still a packaging-centric problem:** JEDEC finalized **HBM4** in 2025, targeting higher per-stack bandwidth (e.g., up to ~2 TB/s class figures often cited for the standard), but translating that into usable system performance depends on integrating enough stacks close to compute {% include wiki-citation.html ref_id="edn2025hbm4" %}.
-- **Advanced packaging is a first-order limiter:** The practical “inner-loop size” is gated by how much high-bandwidth memory can be co-packaged and coherently accessed at speed—constraints that show up as supply/complexity bottlenecks beyond raw logic-node shrink.
+- **Advanced packaging is a first-order limiter:** The practical “inner-loop size” is gated by how much high-bandwidth memory can be co-packaged and coherently accessed at speed-constraints that show up as supply/complexity bottlenecks beyond raw logic-node shrink.

 - **Strictly bounded hot working set:** The inner loop is bounded by addressable high-bandwidth memory plus effective interconnect bandwidth (when sharding weights/KV across devices) {% include wiki-citation.html ref_id="semianalysis2024hbm" %}.
 - **No infinity in the hot path:** “Infinite context” cannot live in KV-cache without exploding capacity/bandwidth costs; longer context directly expands KV and increases per-token decode pressure.